weekCodeing/interview-answe/README.en.md

 ## You can

-one.
-You can write questions in Issues, Title, Leave a comment, etc. Let's do the questions two.
+a.
+You can write questions in Issues, Title, Leave a comment, etc. Let's do the questions

+b.
 You can write your answer to each question here

 ## WeChat group